edisonedogun/project-ml-microservice-kubernetes/README.md

 You can find a detailed [project rubric, here](https://review.udacity.com/#!/rubrics/2576/view).

 **The final implementation of the project will showcase your abilities to operationalize production microservices.**
 ---

+## The Relevant Project Files

+Makefile - used to automate the process of setting a virtual environment for the project, install dependencies, run tests, and lint files.
+Dockerfile - The dockerfile is used for containerizing the application.
+.circleci - contains config file  used for setting up the ci process on circleci. run_docker.sh - This file is used for building the application into a docker image. upload_docker.sh - Used to push docker to an online docker repository. run_kubernetes.sh - This is responsible for creating a container in a kubernetes cluster using the docker image that has been built and pushed to dockerhub.

+---